Bristol Blenheim: Surviving aircraft

-In Finland, the sole surviving original Blenheim in the world, a Mk IV registered as BL-200 of the Finnish Air Force, has been completely restored and is now on display at the Aviation Museum of Central Finland at Tikkakoski.
+In Finland, the sole surviving Blenheim (all other survivors are Bolingbrokes), a Mk.IV serialed BL-200 of the Finnish Air Force, is on display at the Aviation Museum of Central Finland at Tikkakoski.

 An airworthy Blenheim was rebuilt from a scrapped Bolingbroke over a 12-year period, only to crash at an airshow at Denham within a month of completion in 1987.

-A replacement Bolingbroke Mk IVT was rebuilt to flying status over five years and painted to represent a Blenheim Mk IV in RAF wartime service.
-It began flying at air shows and exhibitions in the UK in May 1993, and was used in the 1995 film version of Shakespeare's Richard III.
-This aircraft crashed on landing at Duxford on 18 August 2003, but after extensive repair and conversion to the Mark I "Short nose" version by The Aircraft Restoration Company (ARC) at Duxford, was displayed to the public on 30 May 2014, and flew again, for 29 minutes, on 20 November 2014, following restoration at the Imperial War Museum Duxford, Cambridgeshire, England.
+A replacement Bolingbroke Mk.IVT was rebuilt to flying status over five years and painted to represent a Blenheim Mk.IV in wartime RAF service.
+It began flying in the UK in 1993, and was used in the 1995 film version of Shakespeare's Richard III.
+This aircraft crashed on landing at Duxford on 18 August 2003, but after extensive repair and conversion to the Mark I "Short nose" version, was displayed and flown again in 2014, at the Imperial War Museum Duxford, England.
 The aircraft appeared in the 2017 Christopher Nolan film Dunkirk.

-In summer 1996, a Bristol Blenheim Mk IVF was recovered from the sea, a few kilometres off Rethymnon, Crete.
-The aircraft belonged to No. 203 Squadron RAF and was downed by friendly fire on 28 April 1941.
+In summer 1996, a Bristol Blenheim Mk.IVF was recovered from the sea, off Rethymnon, Crete.
+The No. 203 Squadron RAF aircraft was downed by friendly fire on 28 April 1941.
 The Blenheim was moved to the Hellenic Air Force Museum for restoration.

-The Kent Battle of Britain Museum in Hawkinge has begun a project to build a Blenheim IVF using the remains of four Bristol Bolingbrokes.
-The Aircraft Restoration Company (ARC) provided the left-over parts from its own Blenheim restoration.
+The Kent Battle of Britain Museum in Hawkinge began a project to rebuild a Blenheim IVF using the remains of four Bolingbrokes in 2018.
+The Aircraft Restoration Company (ARC) provided surplus parts from its own Blenheim restoration.